-Based upon the application of these criteria, Allen Parish Mosquito Abatement District is a component unit of the Allen Parish Police Jury's reporting entity.
+Based upon the application of these criteria, the District is a component unit of the Allen Parish Police Jury's reporting entity.
+The District itself has no component units.

 2. Basis of Presentation

 The accompanying basic financial statements of the District have been prepared in conformity with governmental accounting principles generally accepted in the United States of America.
 The Governmental Accounting Standards Board (GASB) is the accepted standard setting body for establishing governmental accounting and financial reporting principles.
 The accompanying basic financial statements have been prepared in conformity with GASB Statement 34, "Basic Financial Statements and Management's Discussion and Analysis for State and Local Governments", issued in June 1999.